 NTFS Segment |

 Besides, you still need to check the file system of the formatted hard drive.
-Because different file system has different modes to use.
+Because different file systems have different modes to use.
 It’s advised to choose extensive for the NTFS file system after formatting the disk.

 Right-click the hard drive and select “Properties”.
 Then, locate the file system option and confirm it is NTFS or FAT32.